tmj1432/Capstone-Deep-Learning-/README.md

 2) As hotel staff are humans too, the model can be deployed to face the hotel staff.
 Sometimes, when shift durations are long, hotel staff may start to lose the smile on their face.
 The model will then be able to detect and alert hotel staff to keep a smile on their face.
 Additionally, the model can also detect if a staff becomes angry at a customer.
 When that happens, the manager can be alerted to assist and resolve any conflicts the hotel staff may have with guests.

 3) Supermarket Aisles.
-The model can be deployed in supermarket aisles to identify whether or not a customer is facing anger/frustrations such as not being able to find a certain product.
-The model can then detect and identify such angry/frustrated customers and alert staff to assist with such customers.
+The model can be deployed in supermarket aisles to identify whether or not a customer is facing anger such as not being able to find a certain product.
+The model can then detect and identify such angry customers and alert staff to assist with such customers.

 4) As technology improves, more and more roles that used to require humans are replaced with robots.
 For example, airport check-in kiosks.
-This model can also be deployed on these robots to detect whenever there is any anger or frustration from the guests.
-Once identified, these establishments can then send staff to assist these angry or frustrated guests.
+This model can also be deployed on these robots to detect whenever there is any anger from the guests.
+Once identified, these establishments can then send staff to assist these angry guests.

 ## Contents